25th Screen Awards

 The 25th Star Screen Awards ceremony honoured the best Indian Hindi-language films of 2018.
-The ceremony was held on 16 December 2018 and broadcast in India on Star Plus on 31 December 2018.
-Actors Ayushmann Khurrana and Vicky Kaushal hosted the event with comedian Sunil Grover, who hosted the technical awards segment.
-Additionally, Salman Khan introduced and concluded the awards ceremony.
+The ceremony was held on 27 December 2018 and broadcast in India on Star Plus on 31 December 2018.
+Actors Vicky Kaushal, Shahid Kapoor and Karan Johar hosted the event.
+Additionally, Shah Rukh Khan introduced and concluded the awards ceremony.

 Raazi led the ceremony with 11 nominations, followed by Andhadhun with 9 nominations and Badhaai Ho, Padmaavat and Stree with 7 nominations each.

 Raazi won 6 awards, including Best Actress (for Alia Bhatt), thus becoming the most-awarded film at the ceremony.

 Winners and nominees

 Winners are listed first and highlighted in boldface.